Knives Out: From Daniel Craig’s detective to Chris Evans’ viral jumper - 5 reasons why everyone was talking about the film

 And revered by many did it become.
 Made on a budget of $40 million, the film has grossed a whopping $300 million worldwide - and counting.

 Knives Out was not only a surprise commercial success, but also a hit with critics.
-Johnson - who was previously most famous for writing and directing 2017’s Star Wars: Episode VIII - The Last Jedi - was awarded his first Oscar and BAFTA nominations for his Original Screenplay.
+Johnson - who was previously most famous for writing and directing 2017’s Star Wars: Episode VIII - The Last Jedi - was awarded his first Oscar and BAFTA nominations for his Original Screenplay for the film.

 Vulture’s movie critic Nick Allen said the film “proves to audiences that there are still, in 2019, numerous joys to be found in the classic whodunit film”.
 He lists the examples from Knives Out of “the salacious central crime, the storyteller’s crafty reveal of everyone’s motive, and all of the satisfying ways an investigation twists and turns the story’s events”.